 Individual and Team Registration

-Registration is electronic and open September 5 – 19.
-Participation is “first‐come first‐served” and registration will be closed after 20 teams have been formed or September 19 at 11:59 p.m., whichever comes first.
+Registration is electronic and open in September.
+Participation is “first‐come first‐served” and registration will be closed after 20 teams have been formed or a deadline to be determined, whichever comes first.
 All team captains and team members will be notified of their participation in the competition.

 - Students may register in two ways: